Bachelor of Fashion (Design) (Honours)

-When you successfully complete the Bachelor of Fashion (Design) (Honours), you are guaranteed entry into the Master of Fashion (Design) with 2 semesters of advanced standing (equivalent to 96 credit points).
+When you successfully complete the Bachelor of Fashion (Design) (Honours) you are guaranteed entry into the Master of Fashion (Design) with two semesters of advanced standing (96 credit points).

 Fees are adjusted on an annual basis and these fees should only be used as a guide.

 You may be eligible to apply for a HECS-HELP loan, which can be used to defer payment of up to the full amount of your student contribution fees.
 You may also be eligible to apply to defer payment of your SSAF through the SA-HELP loan scheme.